UPDATE!! Now listed below appraisal value!

-The river camp is a 1,050 SF building with pier and beam construction, comprised of 1 large bedroom, 1 bathroom, living area, full kitchen, and storage room.
+Improvements: The river camp is located on the southern portion of the ranch and boasts a 1,050 SF building with pier and beam construction, comprised of 1 large bedroom, 1 bathroom, living area, full kitchen, and storage room.
 The main living area has a full-service kitchen, a wood stove and is cooled by three window units.
 The bedroom can comfortably sleep 4-6 people making it ideal for a hunting and fishing camp.
 The camp house was constructed in 2012 with fire-retardant Hardiplank, a metal roof, and an elevated concrete deck and porch.
 Near the river camp is a water well to supply the entire camp, a screened in cleaning shed, and a skinning rack.
 All buildings at the river camp are outfitted with both electricity and water.

-Despite most of the property being within the bottomlands of the Sabine River, the main house and river house have never flooded since they’ve been built.
-The house and river camp were both constructed and strategically located in areas that are not conducive to flooding.
+Despite most of the property being within the bottomlands of the Sabine River, the river house has never flooded since they’ve been built.
+The river camp was constructed and strategically located in an area that is not conducive to flooding.
 Well-appointed amenities in close proximity to the Sabine River are a rare find.

 Ranch History: The Tally Bottom Ranch is part of a larger tract once owned by Longview Industrialist R. G. LeTourneau.
 Mr. LeTourneau purchased the land in 1948 and for a period over 20 years used the property along the Sabine River to test heavy-duty earthmoving equipment.
 The property was later used by LeTourneau to experiment with planting and growing hybrid grasses and sorghum crops, as well as raising Charolais cattle.
 As one can see in an aerial photo of the property, much of the land used for developing the LeTourneau heavy earth moving equipment has resulted in the formation of an unusual slightly rolling landscape.